Colorado Springs Domestic Violence Attorneys

 Penalties vary depending on the charges, but they can include jail time, fines, probation, mandatory counseling, and the loss of Second Amendment rights.
 Even a misdemeanor conviction stays on your record permanently and can affect your ability to find work, rent a home, or hold professional licenses.
 That’s why fighting the charges — or negotiating for a better resolution — is so important.

-Information From Our Colorado Springs DUI Lawyers
+Information From Our Colorado Springs Domestic Violence Lawyers

 Handcuffed individual representing a first DUI arrest in Colorado Springs.